ysthakur/arts-n-stem/pages/pong/Step1.md

 These arguments are calculated the same way `create_rectangle` did earlier, when we created the paddles.
 Each dot is `ball_radius` units away from the center, so the left dot is at `x = x_center - ball_radius`, the top dot is at `y = y_center - ball_radius`, and so on.

 Run the file, making sure to add `root.update()` after you create the ball.
-The result will look something like this:
+The result will look something like this (if the "Hello world" label is blocking the ball, you can move it out of the way):

 <p align="center">
   <img src="https://github.com/ysthakur/arts-n-stem/blob/master/images/pong/1-7_WithBall.PNG">